news-societyfortheblind/_/README.md

 4. Anything else

   Ironically, Access News' least important content right now are the articles of daily newspapers, thus tending to volunteers who read only these should take up as little of our time as possible (however rude this may sound).
-The articles are still important because people do listen to them time to time - and we are working on improving usability to promote this - but we have to cater to the current needs.
+The articles are still important because people do listen to them from time to time - and we are working on improving usability to promote this - but we have to cater to the current needs.

+### Project priorities]

-Which translates roughly to the following project priorities:
+All this translates to the following project priorities:

+0. Documentation

 1. TR2

-2. Automate the reading of ads (and articles)
+2. Content-reading automation (ads, and eventually articles)

 3. Alternative delivery methods to subscribers